What costs do I need to think about?

 Where can I get help and advice locally?

-Business Doncaster have a guide for anyone wanting details
+Partnership have a website for anyone wanting details